-Hypothalamic obesity, or HO, is a severe obesity that arises from mechanical hypothalamic insults.
-Lesions of the hypothalamus can derive from various types of tumors (e.g., craniopharyngiomas, gliomas, pituitary adenomas, hamartomas) or may be caused by surgeries and radiotherapies for the treatment of these same tumor types.
+Hypothalamic obesity, or HO, is a severe obesity that arises from mechanical hypothalamic injury.
+Lesions of the hypothalamus can derive from various types of tumors (e.g., craniopharyngiomas, gliomas, pituitary adenomas, hamartomas) or may be caused by surgeries and/or radiotherapies for the treatment of these same tumor types.
 These hypothalamic lesions, whether caused by the tumor itself and/or the treatment of the tumor, can disrupt the MC4R pathway.
 Moreover, patients with HO display high degree of hyperleptinemia and hyperinsulinemia.
 Alpha-melanocortin stimulating hormone (MSH) can be detectable in blood, and its levels can change depending on different energy states; however, in patients with craniopharyngioma or post-surgical treatment for it, α -MSH levels are significantly reduced.
 Reduced serum α -MSH levels may suggest melanocortin pathway deficiency, which might explain obesity in these patients.

-We plan to conduct a Phase 2, multi-center, open-label, proof of concept study designed to assess the effect of setmelanotide on weight loss on a population affected by HO.
-Approximately 15 subjects aged 6 to 28 years, inclusive, are planned to be enrolled across approximately 3-5 clinical sites in the United States.
-We expect that patients will be treated with setmelanotide for 16 weeks, with the primary endpoint being the percentage of subjects aged >12 years with \geq 5 percent body weight loss from baseline compared to a historic control of <5 percent in this subject population.
-All enrolled patients will be obese, defined as a BMI \geq 35 kg/m2 for subjects \geq 16 years of age or BMI \geq 99th percentile for age and gender for subjects 6 to <16 years of age based on the U.S. Centers for Disease Control and Prevention criteria.
+As of February 1, 2022, we have completed enrollment in our Phase 2, multi-center, open-label, proof-of-concept study designed to assess the effect of setmelanotide over 16 weeks on weight-related assessments in patients aged 6 to 28 years who are affected by HO.
+We enrolled more than 15 subjects across 3-5 clinical sites in the United States.
+The primary endpoint is the percentage of subjects aged >12 years with \geq 5 % body weight loss from baseline to week 16, compared to a historic control of <5 % in this subject population.
+All enrolled patients will have obesity, defined as a BMI \geq 35 kg/m2 for subjects \geq 16 years of age or BMI \geq 99th percentile for age and gender for subjects 6 to <16 years of age based on the U.S. Centers for Disease Control and Prevention criteria.